Kate Middleton Opens Up About Mom Guilt & Introducing Prince George To The World

 If you’ve ever wondered what it’s like to be a royal and a parent, you’re in luck.
 Kate Middleton recently opened up about motherhood in a rare interview with the podcast Happy Mum, Happy Baby.

 In the interview, the Duchess of Cambridge sat down with the podcast’s host, Giovanna Fletcher, to discuss everything from her own happy childhood to her pregnancies, and how she tried hypnobirthing — aka using self-hypnosis techniques to help relax the body before and during labor and birth.
-But the moment that many moms identified thewith, though, came when the duchess admitted that she struggles with “mom guilt” too.
+But the moment that many moms identified with, though, came when the duchess admitted that she struggles with “mom guilt” too.

 Advertisement